 Cons:

-- The only con, and it’s a big one is a lack or support for affiliate link cloaking.
-That means taking a long ugly affiliate link and turning it into something more visually appealing like websitecreativepro.com/product.
+- The only con, and it’s a big one is a lack or support for affiliate link cloaking and tracking.
+That means taking a long ugly affiliate link and turning it into something more visually appealing like example.com/product.

 Wix blogging review conclusion

-Wix blogging has come along way over the years to truly rival WordPress.
+Wix blogging has developed quite nicely.
 Not only do you have an unstructured, drag and drop editor to design your website and blog with, the actual blogging features are advanced and feature rich.

 You have full access to the on-page SEO of your website and can monetize your blog in unique ways.
-Our biggest complaint however is the lack of URL redirection and affiliate cloaking to make managing your marketing efforts easy.
-With Wix, it’s a bit of a headache as you’ll have to use a different service like bit.ly.
+My biggest complaint however is the lack of URL redirection and affiliate cloaking to make managing your marketing efforts easy.
+With Wix, it’s a bit of a headache as you’ll have to use a different service.